-Over her 18-year career with the Supervisor of Elections, Marcus has administered more than 300 municipal elections, 25 countywide elections, conducted 15 machine recounts, 13 manual recounts, 39 post-election manual audits and implemented two new voting systems.
+Over her 18-year career with the Supervisor of Elections, Marcus has administered more than 300 municipal elections, 25 countywide elections, conducted dozens of machine recounts, manual recounts and post-election manual audits and implemented two new voting systems.

 Marcus graduated from the University of South Florida where she was President of the National Political Honor Society.